jnonon/apigeenerator/README.md

 ### Installing via Composer

-1. Add ``jnonon/apigee`` as a dependency in your project's ``composer.json`` file:

-        {
-            "require": {
-                "jnonon/apigee": "*"
-            }
-        }

-    Consider tightening your dependencies to a known version when deploying mission critical applications (e.g. ``2.8.*``).

-2. Download and install Composer:
+1. Download and install Composer:

         curl -s http://getcomposer.org/installer | php

-3. Install your dependencies:
+2. Install your dependencies:

         php composer.phar install

-4. Require Composer's autoloader
+3. Require Composer's autoloader

     Composer also prepares an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
 To use it, just add the following line to your code's bootstrap process: